 - Enter a unique name for the key in the Name field.

-- If you’re an Admin, set the Access Type to either Read-only or Read & Write.
+- If you’re a Staff, Admin, or Owner set the Access Type to either Read-only or Read & Write.

 - Click Add to create the key.